Stays · Northern Europe · The Verdict

 Limited restaurant infrastructure outside cities

 Finnish Lakeland is genuinely remote.
-The nearest restaurant may be 30 minutes or more by car, and fine dining options are concentrated in Helsinki, Tampere, and a handful of destination restaurants (Ravintola Kenkävero in Mikkeli is worth the trip).
+The nearest restaurant may be 30 minutes or more by car, and fine dining is concentrated in Helsinki, Tampere, and a handful of destination restaurants (Ravintola Kenkävero in Mikkeli is worth the trip).
 Self-catering — using the excellent Finnish supermarkets and the local tradition of foraging, fishing, and smoking your own catch — is part of the experience rather than a compromise.

 Best for: Wellness, silence, couples, families, winter experiences, sauna culture.
 Classic bases: Savonlinna, Mikkeli, Jyväskylä region, Finnish Lapland (Levi, Saariselkä).
 Best season: June–August (summer); December–March (winter, Northern Lights).

 Iceland is the most geologically active country in Europe and possibly the most visually extraordinary accessible destination on the planet.
 Glaciers, geothermal hot springs, volcanic landscapes, black sand beaches, and waterfalls of a scale that makes Niagara look suburban — all within a day's drive of Reykjavik on the Ring Road that circumnavigates the island.
-The luxury infrastructure has expanded dramatically in the past decade, with design-led lodges and boutique hotels now available in settings that were previously accessible only to expeditionary travellers.
+The Iceland luxury infrastructure has expanded dramatically in the past decade, with design-led lodges and boutique hotels now available in settings that were previously accessible only to expeditionary travellers.

 Strengths